Language Movement Primitives: Grounding Language Models in Robot Motion

 Recent neuro-symbolic approaches try to sidestep this gap by separating high-level task reasoning from low-level robot control.
 In recent works like \cite{velasquez2025neurosymbolic, saycan2022arxiv, liang2022code, Kwon2024Language} the robot combines a high-level planner --- which provides generalized reasoning --- with a low-level controller --- which converts symbolic plans into robotic motions.
 However, these approaches perform symbolic reasoning over \textit{discrete} action primitives rather than the \textit{continuous} motion parameters, constraining the system's ability to perform complex movements.
 This means our fundamental bottleneck persists: to ``clean the plate,'' we must establish a robust connection between high-level task reasoning and low-level robotic control for precise position, velocity, and acceleration profiles \cite{khan2025foundation, bai2025embodied}.

 In this work we propose to bridge the gap and provide generalized robot policies by connecting vision and language models (VLMs) to Dynamic Movement Primitives (DMPs).
-We specifically consider table-top manipulation tasks.
+We consider DMPs to be a particularly suitable controller formulation for grounding language into robot motion, as they combine semantically meaningful parameters that define the motion, i.e., their forcing function, while providing stable goal-attractor dynamics.
+We specifically focus on table-top manipulation tasks.
 Given a user command (e.g., ``clean the plate'', see Fig.~\ref{fig:front}), the VLM outputs task-based reasoning, breaking down the steps and even realizing what is missing from the human's specification.
 DMPs offer a control-theoretic way to convert each of these steps into motions, parameterizing trajectories while guaranteeing the robot will reach its goal.